How to Build an AI Executive Briefing Agent with OpenClaw

 critical_items_always_included: true

-The time_decay setting is important.
-An email from your CFO sent at 11 PM last night scores higher than one from a VP sent two days ago.
+The time_decay setting is important and it’s the piece that makes the difference between a briefing that feels fresh and one that feels stale.
+An email from your CFO sent at 11 PM last night scores higher than one from a VP sent two days ago, even if the VP’s is technically more urgent on raw content.
 The halflife_hours: 6 parameter means an item loses half its time-based weight every 6 hours.
+After 24 hours, an item retains only 6% of its original weight.
+After 48 hours, effectively zero — which prevents old items from dominating the briefing when they’ve already been handled or moved past the point of usefulness.

 # agent-config/system-prompt.yaml